d4n3sh/thedaneshproject/content/posts/2011-05-25-ubuntu-11-04-blank-screen-on-boot-solved.md

 1. LiveCD  boots into a blank screen.

-When you see the boot menu when you boot LiveCD, hit F6 and select the &#8220;nomodeset&#8221; option.
+When you see the boot menu when you boot LiveCD, hit F6 and select the "nomodeset" option.

 2. Boots into a blank screen after install.

-Reboot and keep your finger on the &#8220;SHIFT&#8221; key till you get the grub menu.
-Highlight the first entry and replace &#8220;quiet splash&#8221; with &#8220;nomodeset&#8221; .
+Reboot and keep your finger on the "SHIFT" key till you get the grub menu.
+Highlight the first entry and replace "quiet splash" with "nomodeset" .
 Hit CTRL + X to continue booting.
 Once logged in install the latest Graphics drivers. _System -> Administration -> Additional Drivers_

 _DONE.
 Hope it works for you, it did for me._